Currency of Ecuador: 1932–2000 Sucre

-2000 Dollarization
+2000–present: Dollarization

-On March 9, 2000, President Gustavo Noboa signed a law adopting the US dollar as legal tender in Ecuador, replacing the sucre.
+On March 9, 2000, President Gustavo Noboa signed a law adopting the U.S. dollar as legal tender in Ecuador, replacing the sucre.
 Sucre notes were no longer considered legal tender after September 11, but they could be exchanged at the Central Bank of Ecuador until March 30, 2001, with an exchange rate of 25,000 sucres per dollar.
-Currently, Ecuador only issues its own centavo coins, which it did in part because US coins do not have numerals on them indicating their value, which was confusing to Ecuadorians.
+Currently, Ecuador only issues its own centavo coins, which it did in part because U.S. coins do not have numerals on them indicating their value, which was confusing to Ecuadorians.

-The Republic of Ecuador continues to produce its one centavo penny, which is minted by the Portuguese National Mint.
+The Republic of Ecuador continues to produce its one-centavo penny, which is minted by the Portuguese National Mint.

-Ecuador's decision to adopt the US dollar as its official currency originated with bank bailouts by the government, devaluation of its currency, and the government's fiscal deficit in 1999.
-Later that year, the government defaulting on paying all of a $98 million interest payment on bonds.
+Ecuador's decision to adopt the U.S. dollar as its official currency originated with bank bailouts by the government, devaluation of its currency, and the government's fiscal deficit in 1999.
+Later that year, the government defaulted on paying all of a $98 million interest payment on bonds.
 This was followed by the bond owners requiring that all $5.9 billion be repaid in full, which Ecuador could not do.
-Because of cross default clauses in its other debt agreements, those loans were considered to be in default as well.
+Because of cross-default clauses in its other debt agreements, those loans were considered to be in default as well.
 This resulted in high inflation and an unstable economy.
 In order to prevent a total collapse of its monetary system, Ecuador accepted dollarization.
-In exchange, the US government agreed to release its obligations, allowing the conversion to the US dollar.
+In exchange, the U.S. government agreed to release its obligations, allowing the conversion to the U.S. dollar.
 This required Ecuador's private banks to obtain dollars directly from the U.S. Treasury and resulted in an influx of billions of dollars in deposits, eventually returning with the backing of the Ecuadorian sucre and creditworthy backers.
 In addition, after dollarization, Ecuador was able to secure $425 million from the World Bank, $300 million from the International Monetary Fund, $620 million from the Inter-American Development Bank, and $700 million from the Corporacion Andina de Fomento.
 Ecuador's debt holders also agreed to swap the defaulted debt for new bonds.

 The Central Bank of Ecuador has issued circular notes informing financial institutions under its jurisdiction that cryptocurrencies are not considered legal tender.
-However, it does not ban internet companies from accepting them, as it wants to avoid potential economic sanctions from the US government.
+However, it does not ban internet companies from accepting them, as it wants to avoid potential economic sanctions from the U.S. government.
 To ensure compliance, the country may need to revise its monetary code.

-Ecuadorians prefer the Sacagawea dollar coin to the United States one-dollar bill.
+Ecuadorians prefer the Sacagawea dollar coin to the United States one-dollar note.
 Coins are more durable in tropical climates, and Sacagawea's portrait resembles that of an Ecuadorian Indian woman.
 The government imports American coins from the United States every few months.
-A 9 March 2009 shipment was of 42 million coins or $1,284,000.
+A 9 March 2009 shipment was of 42 million coins, or $42,000,000.